 A pulse pressure which is less than 25% of your systolic pressure is considered concerningly low and over 100%, would be considered wide.
 Your pulse pressure of 49mmHg as a percentage of your systolic reading of 122mmHg comes in at 40%.

-Narrow pulse pressure means the heart is not pumping a large enough volume of blood.
-This condition is often seen in people with heart valve diseases or heart failure, or in cases of internal bleeding or significant blood loss from an injury.Wide pulse pressure on the other hand, also referred to as high pulse pressure, can occur during exercise and is often seen in endurance athletes and high muscle-mass individuals without much concern.
+Narrow pulse pressure means the heart is not pumping enough blood with each beat.
+This is often seen in people who have heart valve diseases or heart failure.
+It can also be seen in people who have lost a lot of blood from an injury.Wide pulse pressure on the other hand, also referred to as high pulse pressure, can occur during exercise and is often seen in endurance athletes and high muscle-mass individuals without much concern.
 However, for less active and aging individuals experiencing hardening of the arteries, a wide pulse pressure occurs for different reasons and it can be a warning sign of increased risk of stroke, heart rhythm problems and heart disease.

 If you are concerned about your pulse pressure, ask your healthcare professional for advice.